-- A. Students who complete the FAFSA prior to the last day of February preceding that same calendar year's fall semester will be considered for priority funding; this deadline applies to both first year and returning students.
-Applications received March 1 or later will receive financial aid based on the availability of funding. - B. To be sure that the Financial Aid Office receives your application, list the University of Tennessee Health Science Center as one of the colleges to receive the information by providing the federal school code of 006725 on the FAFSA application. - C. Provide your parent information regardless of whether you meet the U.S. Department of Education definition of an independent student.
+- A. Students who complete the FAFSA prior to March 15th preceding that same calendar year's fall semester will be considered for priority funding; this deadline applies to both first year and returning students.
+Applications received March 16th or later will receive financial aid based on the availability of funding. - B. To be sure that the Financial Aid Office receives your application, list the University of Tennessee Health Science Center as one of the colleges to receive the information by providing the federal school code of 006725 on the FAFSA application. - C. We strongly recommend you provide parent information regardless of whether you meet the U.S. Department of Education definition of an independent student.
 There are several financial aid funds that require parent information and the FAFSA is your best opportunity to provide it.
-For independent students, none of the parent information will be considered in determining your eligibility for Federal Stafford Direct Loans, therefore it does not penalize you in any way to provide this information, it only increases the possibility of being considered for more financially attractive funds. - D. A FAFSA must be completed each academic year for which one wants to receive federal financial aid - E. The FAFSA is all that is required to initiate the financial aid process; you do not need to send any other information to the U.S. Department of Education or to the Financial Aid Office unless you are notified to do so.
+For independent undergraduate students and all graduate and professional students, parent information is not considered in determining your eligibility for Federal Stafford Direct Loans. - D. A FAFSA must be completed each academic year for which one wants federal financial aid. - E. The FAFSA is all that is required to initiate the financial aid process; you do not need to send any other information to the U.S. Department of Education or to the Financial Aid Office unless you are notified to do so.

 Once your application has been processed, you will receive a Student Aid Report (SAR) from the U.S. Department of Education.
 Read it carefully, and confirm that all of the information is correct.
-If you need to make any changes, please contact the Financial Aid Office.
+If you need to make any changes, please make those changes at www.fafsa.gov.
 Once you complete the FAFSA, you will receive a financial aid award letter, or a request for additional information.
 Respond to each of these as soon as possible to ensure that your funds are promptly applied and expected refunds are processed.